-The Categorical ImperativeThe second primary view of Kant that is applicable for Lincoln Douglas debate resides with the concept known as the categorical understand.
+The second primary view of Kant that is applicable for Lincoln Douglas debate resides with the concept known as the categorical imperative.
+Although the term might sound a bit on the daunting side, it really is fairly easy to understand.
 Here is a hint for dealing with potentially difficult terms and phrases; break them down.
 In other words, take the two words separately and look for explanations.
 Categorical normally means in all situations or without exception, while imperative implies that something must be done, perhaps even bordering on the level of urgency.
 Hence the categorical imperative suggests a situation in which morality dictates a very distinct action and that there is no middle ground.

-In short, the categorical imperative represents a philosophical guideline that should implores humans to act in a moral manner and, even further, that this action is pursued out of duty.
+In short, the categorical imperative represents a philosophical guideline that should implore humans to act in a moral manner and, even further, that this action is pursued out of duty.
 Some supporters of the concept even take it a step further and suggest that any action we take, because of the morality that is part of our existence, legitimize the same action for anyone else.
 If we, as individuals violate a rule of society then, by our actions, we are sending a message to others that such actions are not inappropriate.
 This aspect of the categorical imperative is often compared to the Golden Rule, in that we treat others as we would others treat us.